Perapogu Joseph

-Perapogu Joseph (25 July 1932 – 24 June 1994) was a military chaplain in the Indian Army Corps of EME and a counselor who taught students in Serampore College, Serampore and Andhra Christian Theological College, Secunderabad.
+Perupogu Joseph (25 July 1932 – 24 June 1994) was a military chaplain in the Indian Army Corps of EME and a counselor who taught students in Serampore College, Serampore and Andhra Christian Theological College, Secunderabad.

 Studies

 Propaedeutic

-During 1954-1958, Joseph studied Theology in STBC-Ramayapatnam Baptist Theological Seminary in Ramayapatnam during the time of Maurice Blanchard.
+During 1954–1958, Joseph studied Theology in STBC-Ramayapatnam Baptist Theological Seminary in Ramayapatnam during the time of Maurice Blanchard.
 He later upgraded his studies to B. D. through the same Seminary.
 As a matter of pact between Senate of Serampore College (University) and other Universities both within the country and overseas, those who have completed a B. D. could take up a postgraduate degree in Philosophy or such other inter-disciplinary streams of study.
-Joseph utilized the opportunity to enroll for a M. A. programme in state-run Osmania University in Hyderabad during his stint as Padre in Sixties, which he completed in due course of time.
+Joseph used the opportunity to enroll for a M. A. programme in state-run Osmania University in Hyderabad during his stint as Padre in sixties, which he completed in due course of time.

 Specialized studies

 Joseph moved to United States in 1974, where he undertook a one-year Master's degree programme in Brite Divinity School, Fort Worth, Texas.
 His researched in Counselling and wrote a thesis, titled, A Comparative study of Pastoral care in the work of a parish pastor and Hospital chaplain.
-During 1983-1984, he began Doctoral studies, again in United States, returning to India in 1986.
+During 1983–1984, he began Doctoral studies, again in United States, returning to India in 1986.

 Career

 Military Chaplain

-It was on November 4, 1959 that Joseph was appointed as Padre in the Indian Army Corps of EME, where he served in a multilingual and multicultural setting for nearly a decade.
+It was on 4 November 1959 that Joseph was appointed as padre in the Indian Army Corps of EME, where he served in a multilingual and multicultural setting for nearly a decade.
 He relinquished his Military duty voluntarily to begin teaching.

-From 1973-1974, Joseph was Chaplain at Baptist Christian Hospital, Nellore.
+From 1973 to 1974, Joseph was Chaplain at Baptist Christian Hospital, Nellore.